 We follow the content of the English National Curriculum as detailed in the links below.

-When children are first starting to read, they progress through our early reading scheme called ‘Phonic Bug Club’.
+When children are first starting to read, they progress through our early reading and phonics scheme called ‘Little Wandle – Letters and Sounds’.
 These books help the children to secure the initial phonics that they need to be able to tackle harder words that they will come across later on.
-There are e-books and activities that children can access at home using their username and password.
 Once they reach phase 5 in phonics (mid Year 1 for most children), they can then choose a book from our wider reading scheme to read alongside their ‘Bug Club’ book.
 Our wider reading scheme contains a range of books that are grouped into colour bands according to the level of difficulty.
 Children progress through these colour bands.
 The class teacher will decide, based on their assessments, how long a child needs to spend on the colour band before moving upto the next band.

 We aim for children to develop a love of reading and the pleasure that it brings.
 We have a well-stocked library and children can choose books from here as well as their ‘book band’ book.
-Classes in Reception and Key Stage 1 have story time each day.
-Year 2 and Key Stage 2 have a longer class book which is sometimes read aloud to the children and they have opportunities to read parts independently.
-This may provide the context of learning in English lessons and in other curriculum areas too.
+Every class has a time each day when children are read to.
+This is using a picture book for younger children or the class novel for older children.

 Reading at Home